acl-dev/open-coroutine/core/docs/en/monitor.md

 }
 ```

-## What is monitor?

-The `monitor` mod implements the `preemptive` feature for open-coroutine, which allows the coroutine to be preempted
-when it is running for a long time.

 ## Why preempt?

 After a `Coroutine::resume_with`, a coroutine may occupy the scheduling thread for a long time, thereby slowing down